askonomm/ruuter/README.md

 What the actual map can contain that you return depends again on the HTTP server you decided to use Ruuter with.
 The examples I've noted here are based on [http-kit](https://github.com/http-kit/http-kit) & [ring + jetty](https://github.com/ring-clojure/ring), but feel free to make a PR with additions for other HTTP servers.

 ## Changelog

+### 1.2.0

+- Implemented optional route parameters, so now you can do paths like `/hi/:name?` in your routes, and it would match the route even if the `:name` is not present.
+All you have to do is add a question mark to the parameter, and that's it.

+- Changed Ruuter from a .clj file to a .cljc file, so it would also work with ClojureScript.
+Although it would probably require a more hands-on set-up than just a drop-in to an HTTP server like http-kit or ring + jetty, there is no reason that the router itself wouldn't work as it does not rely on any platform-specific code.

+- Ruuter also works with [Babashka](https://github.com/babashka/babashka), and I've created a "Setting up with Babashka" section in this README to show that.

 ### 1.1.0